 - To test your ability to use mathematical formulas to solve trade-related problems

-- To use the metric or imperial system in trade-related situations
+- Use metric/ or imperial system in trade-related situations

 The duration of the exam cannot exceed 4 hours.
 The examination is scored by the computer, so all answers have to be marked clearly.
-The minimum passing grade is 70 %.
+The pass mark is 70 %.

 The test cannot be completed remotely.
 You can only pass the test while you are in Canada.
 You may be accompanied by an interpreter at the exam.

-Manitoba Saskatchewan and Prince Edward Island are accepting candidates who have a Red Seal, even without a job offer from an employer.
+Manitoba Saskatchewan and Prince Edward Island are accepting candidates with Red Seal Certification, without the job offer from the employer.